sentimony/sentimony-jekyll/_posts/releases/2017-03-02-zymosis-insight.md

 link_bandcamp: https://sentimony.bandcamp.com/album/zymosis-insight
 link_ektoplazm:
 link_discogs:
-coming_soon:

 compiled_by:
 artwork_by:
-mastered_by: One Day Mastering Studio https://www.facebook.com/onedaymasteringstudio
+mastered_by: <a href='https://www.facebook.com/onedaymasteringstudio' target='_blank'>One Day Mastering Studio</a>
 ---

-Enjoy!
+Sentimony Records proud to presents «Insight» - new Zymosis album.

+Have a nice trip!

 ---
 Tracklist: